ils94/LOTROToSpeech/Tutorial/Files/modding.md

 There are some other configurations that you can apply to LOTRO To Speech.

-We will focus on 4 files here:
+We will focus on 5 files here:

 - api_key.txt
 - elevenlabs_model.txt
+- replace_string.txt
 - tesseract_lang.txt
 - tesseract_path.txt

+---

 **api_key.txt**

 This file is where you put your ElevenLabs API key to generate voice files from their tool, if you are using LTSEL (LOTRO To Speech - ElevenLabs-TTS Version) you have to save your API Key in that file, else, you will receive an error when trying to generate voice files.

+---

 **elevenlabs_model.txt**